 Hear Tom and Jeanne Elliff give more detail about the 10 questions on FamilyLife Today radio broadcast.

-Really connect with you wife at the Weekend to Remember marriage getaway.
+Really connect with your wife at the Weekend to Remember marriage getaway.
 Chances are, there’s one near you.